,

 Points of Inflection(Inflexion)

-A point of inflection has a zero gradient, but the point is not a maximum or a minimum value.
+A point of inflection has a zero gradient, where the point is not a maximum or a minimum value.

-It is where the gradient of a curve decreases(or increases)to zero before increasing(or decreasing)again, but not changing from a negative to a positive value or vice versa.
+The point is where the gradient of a curve decreases(or increases) to zero before increasing(or decreasing) again.

 Example